Some notes on language

 As an organisation, we try to choose our words carefully.

 We recognise that language shapes and drives perceptions.
 All of us are directed – whether consciously or unconsciously – to think in certain ways by the way language is used to frame conversations or debates.
 Sometimes this linguistic ‘choice architecture’ is given to us intentionally, a deliberate effort to establish the terms of reference and to steer us towards compliance with certain ideas/beliefs.
-At other times it’s unintentional, merely the unconscious passing on of inherited ways of thinking, not actively owned, just never subjected to scrutiny.
-Either way, it is easy to find ourselves unwittingly co-opted into narratives that have implications beyond our understanding or intentions, even while they may quietly be influencing both.
+At other times it’s unintentional: the unconscious passing on of inherited ways of thinking, not actively owned, just never subjected to scrutiny.
+Either way, it’s easy to find ourselves unwittingly co-opted into narratives that have implications beyond our understanding or intentions, even while they may quietly be influencing both.

 Here are some thoughts on difficult words and themes that come up in our work: